Not sure how to pick the Google Ads bid strategy that’s right for you?

 Automatic Vs. Manual Google Ads Bid Strategy

-The first question you’ll likely yourself when determining a bid strategy is if you want to go automatic or manual.
+The first question you’ll likely yourself when determining the best bidding strategy for Google Ads is if you want to go automatic or manual.

 The difference between the two?
-Pretty self-explanatory: automatic is controlled by Google, while a manual bid strategy is controlled by you.
+Pretty self-explanatory: Google Ads automated bid strategies are controlled by Google, while a manual bid strategy is controlled by you.

 But let’s break that down a bit further.